 Furthermore, upper body lifting is just as important.
 Your arms drive you forward during a race.
 Your core keeps you upright.
 Wouldn’t you want these muscle groups to be strong as well?

-I have made a beginner’s workout routine that should take about 45 minutes.
+I made a beginner’s workout routine that should take about 45 minutes.
 I recommend shooting for 3 times a week, but if you can only do it 2 times, that is ok too.
-I have included modifications for if you don’t have access to a gym, as well as YouTube links to show you proper form.
+I have included modifications if you don’t have access to a gym, as well as YouTube links to show you proper form.
 A1 followed by A2 means you perform those exercises back to back, then rest for about 30-45 seconds.
-Repeat those 2 exercises for a total of 3 times before moving onto the “B” exercises.
+Repeat those 2 exercises for a total of 3 times before moving on to the “B” exercises.
 Everything is done in 3 sets (so repeat 3 times).
-Next to each exercise I have written the reps you should do.
+Next to each exercise, I have written the reps you should do.

 A2- Assisted Pull ups (10-12 reps) – AMAZING upper body exercise that works your biceps and back.
 If you don’t have access to an assisted pull up machine, do a Dumbbell Row (10-12 reps)